 Twice a year, the Faculty of Engineering at the University of New South Wales (UNSW) offers a Ingenuity Fellowship for experienced science and technology journalists.
 Fellows stay for three weeks at UNSW’s Sydney campus to engage with our scientists and engineers and get an insight into our research.

 The Ingenuity Fellowship offers journalists outside of Australia the opportunity to familiarise themselves with several areas of research at UNSW’s Faculty of Engineering, and to deepen their technical knowledge without the pressure of daily deadlines.

 We also want to encourage Fellows to learn more about the methods and possibilities of some of the key research undertaken at the Faculty, such as silicon quantum computing, solar energy, bionic vision, robotics, cyber security, and advanced polymers and membranes.
 The daily contact with the researchers will help Fellows to gain a better understanding of the way research works and of the researchers’ approaches and way of thinking.

 Target group and duration

-The program is for freelance and staff journalists specialising in science writing and with several years of professional experience as a journalist.
+The program is open to both freelance and staff journalists specialising in science and technology who have several years of professional experience as journalists.
 It is open to print, online, radio and television journalists, and is for 21 days (three weeks).
 Preference is given to those journalists who show an interest in the areas listed above, have experience covering them, would benefit from the experience, and can show that their resulting stories will either reach large or diverse audiences.

 Activities and costs